lab596/civiform/Data-versioning-model.md

 | `1`  | `ACTIVE` |
 | `2`  | `DRAFT` |

-The Question is associated with the DRAFT version
+The Question revision is associated with the DRAFT version

 versions_questions
 | questions_id | versions_id |
 | - | - |
 | 20 | 2 |

-### The question is updated
+### Update the question

 Because the Question is associated with the DRAFT version the data is updated in place, with no version changes.